 Notes of Interest

 ● Dorothy was right.
 There’s no place like home.
 And for Harvick, home is an intermediate racetrack.
 With apologies to those in Harvick’s hometown of Bakersfield, California, the veteran racer has made the intermediate tracks that comprise the majority of the NASCAR Cup Series schedule his home.
-Of Harvick’s 58 career NASCAR Cup Series wins, 23 have come at intermediate-style racetracks.
-Kansas is a sweeping, D-shaped oval that has produced high speeds and daring, side-by-side racing since its debut in 2001.
-Harvick has competed at the track for every one of its Cup Series races – one of only three drivers to do so (Kurt Busch and Ryan Newman being the others) – and has amassed quite the history in his 32 career starts.
-Three wins, five second-place finishes, 11 top-threes, 12 top-fives, 19 top-10s and 949 laps led make Harvick one of the most successful drivers in Kansas’ relatively young history.
-His average start is 13.1, his average finish is 8.9 and he has a lap completion rate of 98.7 percent.
+Of Harvick’s 60 career NASCAR Cup Series wins, 24 have come at intermediate-style racetracks.
+Kansas Speedway – a sweeping, D-shaped oval that has produced high speeds and daring, side-by-side racing since its debut in 2001 – is where Harvick has earned three of those victories.
+Harvick has competed at the track for every one of its Cup Series races – the only driver to do so – and has amassed quite the history in his 34 career starts.
+In addition to his three wins, Harvick has five second-place finishes, 11 top-threes, 12 top-fives, 19 top-10s and has led 949 laps, making the driver of the No. 4 Busch Light Ford Mustang one of the most successful drivers in Kansas’ relatively young history.
+His average start is 13.4, his average finish is 9.9 and he has a lap completion rate of 96.2 percent.

 ● Harvick scored his first NASCAR Cup Series win at Kansas in the 2013 Hollywood Casino 400 with a massive 1.140-second margin over runner-up Kurt Busch.
 Harvick scored his next Kansas win in the 2016 Hollywood Casino 400 with another impressive performance, crossing the stripe 1.183 seconds ahead of next best Carl Edwards.
 Harvick’s most recent Kansas victory came in May 2018 when he beat Martin Truex, Jr., by .390 of a second.

 ● Harvick, Denny Hamlin, Joey Logano, Jimmie Johnson and Jeff Gordon lead the NASCAR Cup Series in wins at Kansas with three victories apiece.
-Only Harvick, Hamlin and Logano are still active, and only nine of the 16 Cup Series winners at Kansas are active.
-Sunday’s AdventHealth 400 marks the 33rd Cup Series race at Kansas.
+Only Harvick, Hamlin and Logano are still active, and only 10 of the 18 Cup Series winners at Kansas are active.
+Sunday’s AdventHealth 400 marks the 35th Cup Series race at Kansas.

-● Harvick’s 12 top-fives at Kansas are the most among active drivers, as are his 19 top-10s, and both are by a wide margin.
-Next best in top-fives are Kyle Busch, Hamlin and Truex with nine top-fives apiece.
-And when it comes to top-10s, Truex is next best with 14 top-10s.
+● Harvick’s 12 top-fives at Kansas are the most among active drivers, as are his 19 top-10s.
+Next best in top-fives is Hamlin with 11, and when it comes to top-10s, Truex is next best with 16.

 ● Harvick is good at Kansas even outside of the NASCAR Cup Series.
 He has six top-fives across 11 NASCAR Xfinity Series starts at the track, with the highlight being a victory in September 2006 when he beat Matt Kenseth for the win by .423 of a second.
-Kenseth retired from NASCAR upon the conclusion of the 2020 season and was recently named to the NASCAR Hall of Fame Class of 2023.
+Kenseth retired from NASCAR upon the conclusion of the 2020 season and was inducted into the NASCAR Hall of Fame earlier this year.

 Kevin Harvick, Driver of the No. 4 Busch Light #ForTheFarmers Ford Mustang

-“I think Kansas has been a great racetrack and, really from a driver’s standpoint, a fun racetrack because of the fact that it’s worn in so well.
+“I think Kansas has been a great racetrack and, really, from a driver’s standpoint, a fun racetrack because of the fact that it’s worn in so well.
 You can race at the top of the racetrack, which is the preferred groove as the tires wear out.
 It’s faster at the bottom of the racetrack on new tires.
 But as a driver, having options is something that is a lot of fun.
 With Atlanta having been repaved along with some of the other racetracks, Kansas has become one of the more unique racetracks because of the fact the asphalt and the shape of the racetrack is so driver-friendly, as far as where you can drive on the racetrack.
 You can literally drive from the wall to the apron all the way around the racetrack.
 So, it’s a fun racetrack.
-It’s been good to us and, hopefully, we can continue that trend on Sunday in our Busch Light #ForTheFarmers Ford Mustang.”
+It’s been good to us and, hopefully, we can continue that trend on Sunday.”

 Race strategy, particularly at Kansas, has come into play in recent races.
 While strategy is more in the realm of your crew chief, Rodney Childers, when it dictates a race outcome instead of sheer performance, do you have to sort of switch your mindset, perhaps by finding some patience even when you want to just go as hard as you can?